 Please note that outdoor garments worn by students to school should be plain navy, dark blue or black in colour (without slogans, design features etc.) and that it is important for the overall appearance of our students that this requirement is adhered to.
 Properly fitting sensibly styled shoes are essential for students who spend much of the day on their feet.
 Such shoes provide for safety and comfort.
 Trainers, shoes above the ankle, boots and other non-regulation footwear may not be worn to, from or around the school.
+We have a supply of spare uniform, including blazers, ties and school shoes that students will be expected to change into, should they be missing an item or wearing inappropriate footwear, unless there is a medical condition (with evidence) that states they cannot do so.
 We expect students to take pride in their personal appearance and in wearing the school uniform.
 Their clothes should be clean and smart and shoes should be polished.
 Any clothing worn underneath shirts or blouses for warmth should not be visible.